 The first favour is to meet Margo, the second to become her understudy and Karen engineers the fateful night that provides Eve with her theatrical breakthrough.
 Finally, ever more confident and self-assured, Eve demands the part of Caro which had been promised to Margo.
 Otherwise, she will use her powers of blackmail.
 (This scene disrupts the engagement dinner and ends in a fit of dramatic and hysterical laughter from Karen, who knows just how deftly she has been ensnared in Eve’s ever-more tightly spun spider web.)

 It is her third and final request to Karen which is the most vicious.
-Karen, having betrayed Margo for Eve’s benefit, is forced to choose between the two when Eve exploits her in the cub room.
+Karen, having betrayed Margo for Eve’s benefit, is forced to choose between the two when Eve presents her with a final demand in the Cub room.
 “The contemptuous little worm” shamelessly blackmails Karen for the role of Cora and appears willing to do anything “for a part that good”.
 As always, Mankiewicz’s positioning of characters is symbolic.
 If previously, Karen occupied the higher ground, towering over a pitiful Eve, a low camera angle now portrays the confident Eve, mockingly looking down on Karen.
 The camera exposes Karen’s helpless expression, highlighting her shock at being so deftly ensnared in Eve’s “mouse” trap.
-In addition, Karen’s white gown also contrasts with Eve’s black dress which Mankiewicz uses to reflect her dark and sinful personality.
+In addition, Karen’s white gown also contrasts with Eve’s black dress which Mankiewicz uses to give the impression of a dark and sinful personality.

 Similarly, Eve’s lack of morals is exposed, as she attempts to seduce the partners of both Margo and Karen.
 In the dressing room, wearing a wig, “makeup a little heavy” and once again, utilising her airy and dreamy voice, she attempts to seduce Bill, Margo’s long-term lover.
 Her attempts prove to be futile as Bill loves Margo, and doesn’t “want [Eve] to come after [him]”.
 Due to her failure with Bill, she attempts to steal Lloyd from Karen, for he is “commercially the most successful playwright in America”.
 As Mankiewicz suggests, Eve “has an inability to love and be loved”, ingratiating herself with these male power-brokers only to further her career and to help her climb up the professional ladder.